spoortimorabad/Smart-Waste-Management-system/README.md

  ### How to run the project
  * Install Dependencies required for the project: npm install
- * After npm install -> to start project type "node main.js" in terminal The server will start running in localhost 3000.
+ * After npm install -> to start project type "node main.js" in terminal.<br>
+ The server will start running in localhost 3000.
 Open web Browser and type localhost:3000

- Check out the database for client and admin passwords.You can add.modify or remove the credentials as per you requirementsby running sql commands.
+ Check out the database for client and admin passwords.You can add,modify or remove the credentials as per you requirements by running sql commands.